MetOffice/simulation-systems/source/Development/temp_logicals.rst

 Neither of these statements suggest that the fix shouldn't be included --- in fact the opposite is true.
-The decision as to whether to include a temporary logical normally rests with the configuration owner, but with guidance from the CodeSys reviewer and the Simulation Systems and Deployment team.
+The decision as to whether to include a temporary logical normally rests with the configuration owner, but with guidance from the Code Reviewer and the Simulation Systems and Deployment team.
 In such cases, the following guidance is followed:

 * Essential bug fixes (e.g. something which would on occasions cause the model